-Living in Carrollton offers the best of two worlds.
+Living in Carrollton offers the best of two worlds - city life with a small town vibe.
 This progressive city with a Southern flavor offers plenty of shopping, diverse restaurants and nightlife opportunities, cultural and entertainment venues including a new 10-screen theatre complex, and much more.
-For those needing a taste of big city life, Atlanta is only 45 minutes away.

 Named a City of Excellence in Georgia and listed as one of the 50 Best Small Southern Towns, Carrollton is the cultural, educational, health care and commercial center for the west Georgia region.